 A school directory will be published during the first part of the school year.
-If you do not want your information in the directory, please indicate that on E-Registration at the beginning of the year.
-The directory will be available to all Westfield families, one per family.
+If you do not want your information in the directory, please indicate that on the back of your registration card.
+The directory will be available to all Westfield families for a nominal fee.